jwadhams/json-logic/index.md

 title: JsonLogic
 ---

-## Why?
+## Why use JsonLogic?

 If you're looking for a way to share logic between front-end and back-end code, and even store it in a database, JsonLogic might be a fit for you.

+JsonLogic isn't a full programming language.
+It's a small, safe way to delegate one decision.
+You could store a rule in a database to decide later.
+You could send that rule from back-end to front-end so the decision is made immediately from user input.
+Because the rule *is* data, you can even build it dynamically from user actions or GUI input.

-JsonLogic is *not* a full programming language&mdash;there are no setters, no loops, no functions or gotos.
-But that's one of it's *virtues*: a JsonLogic rule is a language-agnostic, safe subset of operations, that can encode complex logic that leads to a single decision.
+JsonLogic has no setters, no loops, no functions or gotos.
+One rule leads to one decision, with no side effects and deterministic computation time.

 ## Virtues

   1. **Terse.**
   1. **Consistent.** `{"operator" : ["values" ... ]}`  Always.
   1. **Secure.** We never `eval()`.
 Rules only have read access to data you provide, and no write access to anything.
-Deterministic execution time.
-  1. **Flexible.** Easy to add new operators, easy to build complex structures from simple legos.
+  1. **Flexible.** Easy to add new operators, easy to build complex structures.

 ## Examples